jaimesabalimperial/jaisalab/README.rst

 Instructions for Experiment Reproduction
 ----------------------------------------

-The final results for DCPO, Saute TRPO, Vanilla TRPO, and CPO showed in the final report are equivalent to the experiments in [jaisalab.experiments.backlog](https://github.com/jaimesabalimperial/jaisalab/blob/master/jaisalab/experiments/backlog.py), ran across seeds 1-10.
+The final results for DCPO, Saute TRPO, Vanilla TRPO, and CPO showed in the final report are equivalent to the experiments in `jaisalab.experiments.backlog <https://github.com/jaimesabalimperial/jaisalab/blob/master/jaisalab/experiments/backlog.py>`_, ran across seeds 1-10.
 The evaluation of the trained algorithms is done through the SeedEvaluator object for 30 epochs and the plots are made using the methods of the RLPlotter object.

 References
 ----------

 The code implementations for the algorithms present in **jaisalab** are based partly or fully on the repositories of their respective papers.
-For **CPO**, the original TensorFlow implementation can be found in [here](https://github.com/jachiam/cpo), but this had to be translated to PyTorch to fit our framework.
-For **SAUTE**, the implementation was much more straightforward since it's simply a wrapper around the environment, rather than a separate algorithm that should fit our framework as a whole, so the code present in **jaisalab/envs/safe_env** and **jaisalab/envs/saute_env** was taken directly from [Huawei's repository](https://github.com/huawei-noah/HEBO) (more specifically [here](https://github.com/huawei-noah/HEBO/tree/405dc4ceb93a79f0d1f0eaa24f5458dd26de1d05/SAUTE/envs/wrappers)).
+For **CPO**, the original TensorFlow implementation can be found in `here <https://github.com/jachiam/cpo>`_, but this had to be translated to PyTorch to fit our framework.
+For **SAUTE**, the implementation was much more straightforward since it's simply a wrapper around the environment, rather than a separate algorithm that should fit our framework as a whole, so the code present in **jaisalab/envs/safe_env** and **jaisalab/envs/saute_env** was taken directly from `Huawei's repository <https://github.com/huawei-noah/HEBO>`_ (more specifically `here <https://github.com/huawei-noah/HEBO/tree/405dc4ceb93a79f0d1f0eaa24f5458dd26de1d05/SAUTE/envs/wrappers>`_).

 Citing jaisalab
 ---------------